Cable railing: Post height

-Spacing between the cables
+Spacing between cables

-Guidelines for spacing between cable components are straightforward and simple.
+Guidelines for spacing between cable components are simple.
 According to international building codes ICC, openings between cables should not exceed 4".
 Moreover, a 4" sphere should not be able to pass through the openings.
 Spacing between posts should be kept consistent (when possible) along the assembly.
-For 36” posts or 42" posts, 4 feet of spacing (center to center) is recommended to minimize deflection between the cables when pushing a 4" ball in between two cables.
-To accommodate such standards, railing projects may incorporate 3 ½" or less of spacing between cables taking into account the cable deflection caused by the posts spacing.
+For 36” posts or 42" posts, 4 feet of spacing (center to center) is recommended to minimize deflection between the cables when pushing a 4" ball between two cables.
+To accommodate such standards, railing projects may incorporate 3 ½" or less of spacing between cables, taking into account the cable deflection caused by the posts spacing.
 This configuration would streamline compliance with the 4" sphere requirement.

 Cables and tensioning

 Cable is very strong in tensile strength, with a breaking strength in excess of 1000 lbs for these types of uses, and is a suitable in-fill material for a railing ("guard" in ICC codes).
 Typical diameters are 1/8", 3/16" for residential and 3/16" and 1/4" for commercial applications.
 There are many different types cable and strand (also referred to as wire rope).
 Cable and strand is available in galvanized carbon steel, type 304 stainless steel, or the highly corrosion resistant, type 316 stainless steel (best for coastal areas).
 The most common cable construction is 1x19 type construction strand, which is 19 cables twisted in a single bundle, whereas for example, 7x7 would be 7 cable bundles of 7 cables twisted.
 This type of stainless strand is designed to have limited stretch, as compared to galvanized, making it a good long term cable railing solution.
 It has long been used for yacht stays and guy wires, proving its outdoor durability and strength.